DominicVillaniSSSD/update/README.md

-To run put this command into the terminal with a user account with admin privileges / Or run su and the username of an admin user ex: su admin a\ test b\ test2 c
+To run put this command into the terminal with a user account with admin privileges
+Or run su and the username of an admin user ex: su admin

 ```